Punktum-dk/epp-service-specification/README.md

 1001, “Command completed successfully; action pending”
 ```

-The extension in response will provide a unique tracking number, in EPP the `svTRID`, which can be used to identify the creation request across provisioning channels offered by DK Hostmaster.
+The extension in response will provide a unique tracking number, in EPP the `svTRID`, which can be used to identify the creation request across provisioning channels offered by Punktum dk.
 The result of the further processing will be relayed back via EPP, see [Poll and Messages](#poll-and-messages) below.

 The customized response for a domain creation request looks as follows: